A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 The last circumstance must not be forgotten, since it is the main difference between a general partnership and the most widespread limited liability companies.

 Participants in a full partnership jointly and severally bear subsidiary liability with their property for the obligations of the partnership.
-A participant in a full partnership who is not its founder is liable on an equal basis with other participants for obligations that arose before he joined the partnership.
-A participant who left the partnership is liable for the obligations of the partnership that arose before the moment of his retirement, on an equal basis with the remaining participants within 2 years from the date of approval of the report on the activities of the partnership for the year in which he left the partnership.
-The agreement of the participants in the partnership to limit or eliminate the liability of the participants is void.
+A participant in a general partnership who is not its founder is liable equally with other participants for obligations that arose before his entry into the partnership.
+A participant who has left the partnership is liable for the obligations of the partnership that arose before the moment of his departure, equally with the remaining participants, for 2 years from the date of approval of the report on the activities of the partnership for the year in which he left the partnership.
+An agreement between the participants of a partnership to limit or eliminate the liability of the participants is void.

-The trade name of a general partnership must contain either the names (names) of all its participants and the words "general partnership", or the name (name) of one or more participants with the addition of the words "and the company" and the words "general partnership".
+The business name of a general partnership must contain either the names (titles) of all its participants and the words “full partnership,” or the name (title) of one or more participants with the addition of the words “and company” and the words “general partnership.”

 A general partnership is created and operates on the basis of a constituent agreement, the constituent agreement is signed by all its participants.

-The decision to establish a partnership must contain information on the establishment of the partnership, approval of its charter, on the procedure, amount, methods and terms for the formation of the property of the partnership, on the election (appointment) of its bodies, information on the results of the vote of the founders on the establishment of the partnership, on the procedure for joint activities of the founders to create a partnership.
+The decision to create a partnership must contain information about the establishment of the partnership, approval of its charter, about the procedure, amount, methods and timing of the formation of the property of the partnership, about the election (appointment) of its bodies, information about the results of voting of the founders on the issues of establishing the partnership, about the procedure for joint activities of the founders to create a partnership.

-A written protocol is drawn up on the adoption of the decision of the meeting of founders.
+A written protocol on the adoption of a decision at the meeting of founders is drawn up.
 The minutes are signed by the chairman of the meeting and the secretary of the meeting.

-1) the date, time and place of the meeting;
+1) date, time and place of the meeting;

 2) information about the persons who took part in the meeting;

-4) information about the persons who conducted the counting of votes;
+4) information about the persons who conducted the vote count;

-A general partnership is created and operates on the basis of a founding agreement.
-The memorandum of association is signed by all its members.
+A general partnership is created and operates on the basis of a constituent agreement.
+The constituent agreement is signed by all its participants.

-The founding agreement of a general partnership must contain, among other things, information on the name of the legal entity, its organizational and legal form, its location, the procedure for managing the activities of the legal entity, as well as conditions on the size and composition of the share capital of the partnership; on the amount and procedure for changing the shares of each of the participants in the share capital; on the amount, composition, timing and procedure for making their contributions; on the responsibility of participants for violation of obligations to make contributions.
+The founding agreement of a general partnership must contain, inter alia, information about the name of the legal entity, its organizational and legal form, its location, the procedure for managing the activities of the legal entity, as well as conditions on the size and composition of the partnership's share capital; on the size and procedure for changing the shares of each participant in the share capital; on the size, composition, timing and procedure for making contributions; on the responsibility of participants for violation of obligations to make contributions.

-A general partnership is subject to state registration with the authorized state body in the manner prescribed by the law on state registration of legal entities.
+A general partnership is subject to state registration with an authorized state body in the manner prescribed by the law on state registration of legal entities.

-For the state registration of a general partnership, it is necessary to submit to the registration authority an application drawn up in the prescribed form, a decision on the establishment or a protocol of the meeting of founders, constituent documents and a document confirming the payment of the state fee.
+For state registration of a general partnership, it is necessary to submit to the registration authority an application drawn up in the prescribed form, a decision on creation or minutes of the meeting of founders, constituent documents and a document confirming payment of the state duty.

-When a foreign legal entity participates in the establishment of a full partnership, an extract from the register of foreign legal entities of the respective country of origin or other proof of the legal status of the foreign legal entity – the founder is also required.
+When participating in the establishment of a general partnership of a foreign legal entity, an extract from the register of foreign legal entities of the relevant country of origin or other evidence of equal legal force is required.